burik84/navi/README.md

   - assets // files and folder for compilation
   - script // files scripts .tsx
   - styles // files styles .scss
+- source.json //file with all links and very important for navi!!!

 ### Plugins